Sup2point0/Assort/Yu-Gi-Oh!/readme.md

 # *Yu-Gi-Oh!*

 I’ve played *Yu-Gi-Oh!* ever since I was a child, with a fairly long interlude during the *VRAINS* era.
-Not too long ago, I fell in love with Yu-Gi-Oh once more, after being utterly blown away when I discovered I could create *and play with* my own custom cards on *DuelingBook*.
-That then led me to try the actual game again, and I crafted a Raidraptor deck (since I loved [Kurosaki](https://yugipedia.com/wiki/Shay_Obsidian) from *ARC-V*) on *DuelingNexus*, picking up (surprisingly quickly, I must say) what modern Yu-Gi-Oh feels like.
-After downloading *Master Duel*, I discovered how awesome Drytron is.
-And now, life is a blend of custom cards on *DuelingBook*, Dogmatik Drytron on *DuelingNexus*, Drytron and Mathmech on *Master Duel*.
+Not too long ago, I fell in love with it once more, being utterly blown away when I discovered I could create *and play with* my own custom cards on *DuelingBook*.
+That then led me to try the actual game again, and I crafted a *Raidraptor* deck (since I loved [Kurosaki](https://yugipedia.com/wiki/Shay_Obsidian) from *ARC-V*) on *DuelingNexus*, picking up (surprisingly quickly, I must say) what modern Yu-Gi-Oh feels like.

-You can watch some of my coolest duel replays [here](https://youtube.com/playlist?list=PLmmew-ndEnv0pVyNQJwBxRkIZzbuqdrvn)!

 <br>

-## Decks
+## Custom Cards

-All the decks of custom cards I’ve created, in chronological order.
+You don’t understand how much I love Yu-Gi-Oh.
+No seriously.
+I’ve browsed [Yugipedia](https://yugipedia.com) in my free time, read the translations of the lore books, and above all, I absolutely cannot stop creating custom cards.
+So, here are all the (documented) decks of custom cards I’ve created, in chronological order.
+You can also find documentation for the [archetypes](archetypes) and [individual cards](cards) I’ve created.

 Those marked with `*` have been deprecated.